 9. Franz Josef

-Once you have reached the boutique town of Franz Josef, you will find it filled with awesome accommodation and a wide range of activities on offer – hiking, kayaking, hot pools, and of course the majestic Franz Josef Glacier, just to name a few!
+Once you have reached the boutique town of Franz Josef, you will find it filled with awesome accommodations and a wide range of activities on offer – hiking, kayaking, hot pools, and of course the majestic Franz Josef Glacier, just to name a few!

 From Franz Josef, there are lots of different things to do.
 You can partake in cycling, beautiful walks, and even action-packed adventures like rafting or skydiving.
 If you’re after something a little more unique then why not take a guided tour to the White Heron Colony at Waitangi Roto Nature Reserve.
 Or, visit Okarito Kiwi Sanctuary to see the Rowi – the world’s rarest kiwi, there are only 600 of these left in existence in the country.